Change management: 2010s

 In response to lack of understanding in how to manage change in large projects and programs of work, Christina Dean (author of RIMER Managing Successful Change Professional Edition), established the Australian Government National Competency Standards at Diploma Level, and RIMER as the Australian National Competency Standard Certification.
 RIMER is a Project Based approach to managing change, which introduced the concept of Enterprise Change Management.
 Christina also influenced the Human Resource Management Institute and Project Management Institute Industry Associations to include Change Management in their Academic programmes to Masters Level.
 By 2016, all Australian Universities offered programs that provided a formal vocational pathway, through a HRM or Project Management.

 In response to continuing reports of the failure of large-scale top-down plan-driven change programmes, innovative change practitioners have been reporting success with applying Lean and Agile principles to the field of change management.

 The Lean Change Management Association became the world's first global organization to offer trainings designed to apply Lean Startup, Agile, and Design Thinking principles to change.

 The Association of Change Management Professionals (ACMP) announced a new certification to enhance the profession: Certified Change Management Professional (CCMP) in 2016.

+2020's

+The 2020s have seen a marked evolution in change management, shaped by global disruptions and rapid technological adoption.
+The COVID-19 pandemic accelerated the need for agile and digitally enabled change practices, as organisations adapted to remote and hybrid work models, supply chain instability, and new employee wellbeing priorities.

+During this period, change management increasingly intersected with digital transformation and organisational resilience disciplines.
+Many organisations integrated change approaches into broader enterprise agility frameworks such as Scaled Agile Framework (SAFe) and DevOps.
+The emphasis shifted from managing discrete projects to enabling continuous change, supported by digital tools for communication, analytics, and feedback.

+Advancements in artificial intelligence (AI), automation, and data analytics have also influenced the field.
+Practitioners began using AI-enabled sentiment analysis, predictive analytics, and adaptive learning platforms to monitor change adoption and engagement.

+Scholars, practitioners and many progressive organisations in the 2020s are seeing the benefits and success in applying human-centred change, integrating behavioural science, diversity and inclusion, and employee experience principles into change frameworks.
+This decade reflects a movement away from static, top-down change models toward dynamic, participatory, and evidence-based approaches.